Vol. I · 2026

 The Field Assessment

 Twelve questions.
 Five minutes.
-What your quarterly review misses: what you're carrying into the room, and what the room is doing with it.
+What your quarterly review misses, what you’re carrying into the room, and what the room is doing with it.